doleksiyenko/Video-Sync/README.md

 # Video-Sync
 ## Try out the site here
 https://video-sync-dos.netlify.app
+(NOTE: The server is hosted on a free heroku server, and may take a while to respond!
+If the register/login buttons don't work, the server most likely hasn't loaded up yet.)
 ## Introduction
 Video Sync is a project working with React, NodeJS and Socket.io to create a website that allow you to sync videos from platforms such as YouTube and Facebook, allowing users to watch videos with friends!